 If the UE is registered for disaster roaming services and the registered PLMN is removed from forbidden PLMN lists due to reasons specified in 3GPP TS 23.122 [5] subclause 4.4.6 or in 3GPP TS 23.122 [5] Annex C, then UE shall initiate the de-registration procedure and perform PLMN selection as specified in 3GPP TS 23.122 [5].

+A UE when a disaster condition applies can request the use of SMS over NAS by setting the SMS requested bit of the 5GS update type IE in the REGISTRATION REQUEST message as specified in subclauses 5.5.1.2.2 and 5.5.1.3.2.

+The AMF indicates whether it allows the use of SMS over NAS for a UE when a disaster condition applies by setting the SMS allowed bit of the 5GS registration result IE in the REGISTRATION ACCEPT message as specified in subclauses 5.5.1.2.4 and 5.5.1.3.4.